What Type of Refrigerators Are Best for Your Kitchen?

 With a wine refrigerator, the objective isn't to keep wine extremely cold.

-Rather, it’s about storing wine at the optimal temperature and having the wine kept at the right serving temperature.
+Instead, it's about storing wine at the optimal temperature and keeping it at the proper serving temperature.

-They can add a true "wow-factor" to anyone's kitchen or wet bar.
+They can add an actual "wow-factor" to anyone's kitchen or wet bar.

-Since these tend to be viewed as status symbols, expect them to be pricier than other options on this list.
+Since these tend to be viewed as status symbols, expect them to be pricier than other options.

 Ice Makers

-Though not a refrigerator in the traditional sense of the word, ice makers are highly utilitarian for people who really love their ice.
+Though not a refrigerator in the traditional sense, ice makers are handy for people who love their ice.

-They are usually compact and low-cost unless they’re made especially for professional bartending purposes.
+They are usually compact and low-cost unless made especially for professional bartending.

 With ice makers, you may need a connection to your water line and a drain to make them function.

-So choose wisely and make sure to read the specs before you get into it too much.
+So choose wisely and read the specs before you get into it too much.

 Many models fit nicely under the countertops and flush with your cabinetry.

-You can even choose between a design looking more like a mini-fridge with a door, or in a drawer or double-drawer form, or even by ice cube shape.
+You can even choose between a design that looks more like a mini-fridge with a door, in a drawer or double-drawer form, or even an ice cube shape.

-Walk-in refrigerators or freezers, or "walk-ins" as they more commonly known, are most commonly meant for people who are dealing with a professional setup.
+Walk-in refrigerators or freezers, or "walk-ins" as they are more commonly known, are most widely meant for people with a professional setup.

 They are in food storage warehouses, restaurants, and grocery stores.

-However, it's not just for professionals or people who live in mansions or have kitchen staff.
+However, it's not just for professionals, people living in mansions, or kitchen staff.

-As a matter of fact, it's not unusual for homeowners to convert their walk-in pantries to walk-in refrigerators.
+Homeowners do not usually convert their walk-in pantries to walk-in refrigerators.

 Walk-ins are also used by people who have catering kitchens in their homes.

-While the idea sounds glamorous, it's important to remember the extra energy consumption that goes along with walk-ins.
+While the idea sounds glamorous, it's important to remember the extra energy consumption with walk-ins.

 Which Refrigerator Type Is Right For You?